epam/ketcher/doc/help.md

  ![](flipMenu.png)

-\*For the full screen format, the _Flip/Rotate_tool is split into separate buttons:
+For the full screen format, the _Flip/Rotate_ tool is split into separate buttons:

  ![](FlipFull.png)

+Press and hold `Ctrl` key for more gradual continuous rotation.

 # Drawing Reactions